 Although we are open to discussion on the length of specific contributions, prospective contributors might observe the following guidelines as to length:

-All submissions will be sent to peer reviewers for assessment of their suitability for publication.
+The deadline for submissions is Friday 27th February 2015.
+All submissions will be sent to the panel of guest peer reviewers form assessment of their suitability for publication in these special editions.

 For further guidence please refer to Intellect's Style Guide